suahmed31/Legal-Brief-Work/README.md

 **CaseBriefs** folder contains sample case briefs for indian cases.
 Case Judgements for each case briefs are stored in **CaseJudgements** folder.

+We have used OpenNyAi based BUILD Model to create the Rhetorical Roles (RR).
+You can find the details about the Rhetorical Role Baseline at the Git Hub link https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline.

+Once, we get the RRs, we can now process them further for creating a Case Brief.